 Figure 2 presents the annual mean NO2 concentration for each location based on the monthly passive tube sampling.
 The Regulations mandate an annual mean limit value of 40 μg/m3 for NO2.
-As can be seen from Figure 2, the annual mean values were below the limit value at all monitoring locations in 2016 and were less than half the mean limit value at A1, A2, A4, A8, A9 and A10.
+As can be seen from Figure 2, the annual mean values were below the limit value at all monitoring locations in H1 2018.

-Figure 2 Average Monthly NO2 Concentrations 2016
+Figure 2 Average Monthly NO2 Concentrations H1 2018

-^{}A6 and A7 locations closest to motorway.
+A6 and A7 locations closest to motorway.